wptrainingteam/playground-demo-handover/README.md

 In this demo, we create a post that explains to the user how to update the data of a custom plugin.

+Read Ronny Shani's step-by-step tutorial on the WordPress Developer Blog: [How to use WordPress Playground for interactive demos](https://developer.wordpress.org/news/2024/04/25/how-to-use-wordpress-playground-for-interactive-demos/).

 ## Themes

 The [themes directory](/themes/) includes a customized copy of [Blue Note](https://wordpress.org/themes/blue-note/), a community theme developed by WordPress contributors.